rytsikau/ee.Yrewind/README.md

 ## Other info

 * If the filename of downloaded video contains a sync warning, the video file may have errors.
-In this case, try downloading later or shift / change the time interval
+In this case, try downloading later or shift/change the time interval
 * Loss of packets on the streamer side leads to a shift in the estimated time.
 Usually the offset is in seconds, but if the internet connection is unstable and/or the stream started a long time ago, it will be minutes or even hours.
 For example, if the stream was interrupted for 1 hour, then 24-hour frames will be downloaded as 23-hour
 * The endpoint of the requested time interval cannot be in the future relative to the time when the program was started
 * The maximum possible resolution supported by the program is 1080p